awesomerank/awesomerank.github.io/lists/cristianoliveira/awesome4girls.md

     The Womoz Blog.
 Program updates and news from the women and Mozilla project.

   - [InspirAda na Computação](https://inspiradanacomputacao.com/) - *Loc:* <img src="https://upload.wikimedia.org/wikipedia/en/0/05/Flag_of_Brazil.svg" alt="Brazil" width="30"> - *Lang: PT-BR only*

+    Collaborative blog to give voice to women in computing, science and technology.
 The blog aims to share content in order to inspire women to become interested in the tech area.
 It promotes the access to the tech knowledge and brings, as a result, the equality of opportunities.

   - [WomenTechmakers](https://www.womentechmakers.com/)